What is Halotherapy?

 WHAT IS DRY SALT THERAPY (HALOTHERAPY)?

-Most people are familiar with ‘wet’ salt therapy.
+Most people are familiar with “wet” salt therapy.
 Whether you’ve put salt in a bath, had a saline solution treatment, used a Nettie pot to clear your nasal passages, or gargled with saltwater, wet salt has its benefits.
-Dry salt is different and the drier the salt the better.

 That is why SALT Chamber’s protocols include heating the salt prior to putting it into the salt chamber.
-Heat ensures that all moisture is evaporated so when it is crushed and ground into microparticles and inhaled, the salt particles can do their best job.
+Heat ensures that all moisture is evaporated.
+When the salt is crushed and ground into microparticles and inhaled, the salt particles can do their best job.

 HOW HALOTHERAPY WORKS

-For general respiratory hygiene, once or twice a week visiting your local salt therapy facility will enhance the lung capacity, boost the immune system, reduce stress, and aid better sleep.
+Interested in salt therapy for general respiratory hygiene?
+Visiting your local salt therapy facility once or twice a week will enhance lung capacity, boost the immune system, reduce stress, and support better sleep.

 DISCLAIMER

 Pregnant women should consult with their doctor before using halotherapy.
-Anyone with serious health concerns needs to seek proper medical advice and care.
-There are many clinical studies and research, along with testimonials from customers, as to the health benefits and efficacy of salt therapy.
+Anyone with serious health concerns needs to seek proper medical advice and care before starting a new type of potential treatment.
+There are many clinical studies and research, along with testimonials from customers, that demonstrate health benefits and efficacy of salt therapy.

-Many countries around the world have varying ways they govern and regulate their citizen’s health-related matters.
-In some countries, Halotherapy is covered by their Government’s Health Care system or insurance companies.
+Many countries around the world have varying ways they govern and regulate their citizens’ health-related matters.
+In some countries, halotherapy is covered by a government’s national health care system or by insurance companies.

 HOW TO BUILD A SALT ROOM

-SALT Chamber has dozens and dozens of customers who have built their own salt rooms or have brought the SALT Bed® or SALT Booth® into their homes for more frequent use and convenience.
+SALT Chamber has dozens and dozens of customers who have built their own salt rooms or have brought a SALT Booth® or SALT FX® home Halogenerator and Pop-Up SALT Booth® into their homes for more frequent use and convenience.

-Currently, there are only about 1,000 facilities offering halotherapy around the US and Canada.
-The industry is growing very fast, and as more awareness about the benefits of dry salt therapy and the business model becomes known, more facilities will be established.
+Currently, there are only about 3,000 facilities offering halotherapy around the US and Canada.
+The industry is growing very fast, however.
+As more awareness about the benefits of dry salt therapy and the business model develops, more facilities will be established.

-Explore how you too can have a home salt therapy solution.
-Contact us!
+Explore how you can have a convenient, reliable, and effective home salt therapy solution.

-Humans are not the only ones that benefit from halotherapy.
+Humans are not the only ones that can benefit from halotherapy.

 Other land-based breathing animals have a respiratory and lung system similar to that of people.

-And, like people, animals, and our pets are exposed to the same air we breathe which often contains pollutants, pollen, allergens, airborne diseases, and more.
-They often experience the same issues including inflammation, extra mucus, and restrictive breathing.
+And, like people, animals are exposed to the same air we breathe.
+As we’ve explained, it often contains pollutants, pollen, allergens, airborne diseases and more.
+Animals often experience the same issues, including inflammation, extra mucus, and restrictive breathing.

-There are also unique issues that affect the respiratory systems of some of these animals including dogs and cats.
+There are also unique issues that affect the respiratory systems of some of these animals, especially popular pets like dogs and cats.

 Horses have a large lung capacity and often have issues with normal mucociliary clearance and, in fact, there are specific guidelines for measuring this excess mucus, especially with thoroughbreds and racehorses.
 Horses also face extreme skin conditions from being exposed to wind, dirt, mud, and other factors.